aws/aws-iot-device-sdk-java-v2/documents/MQTT5_Userguide.md

 ## How to Publish

-The Publish operation takes a description of the PUBLISH packet you wish to send and returns a promise containing a `PublishResult`.
-The returned `PublishResult` will contain different data depending on the QoS used in the publish.
+The [publish](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5Client.html#publish(software.amazon.awssdk.crt.mqtt5.packets.PublishPacket)) operation takes a description of the PUBLISH packet you wish to send and returns a promise containing a [PublishResult](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/PublishResult.html).
+The returned [PublishResult](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/PublishResult.html) will contain different data depending on the QoS used in the publish.

 * For QoS 0: Calling `getValue` will return `null` and the promise will be complete as soon as the packet has been written to the socket.
-* For QoS 1: Calling `getValue` will return a `PubAck` and the promise will be complete as soon as the PUBACK is received from the broker.
+* For QoS 1: Calling `getValue` will return a [PubAckPacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/PubAckPacket.html) and the promise will be complete as soon as the PUBACK is received from the broker.

 If the operation fails for any reason before these respective completion events, the promise is rejected with a descriptive error.
-You should always check the reason code of a PUBACK completion to determine if a QoS 1 publish operation actually succeeded.
+You should always check the reason code of a [PubAckPacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/PubAckPacket.html) completion to determine if a QoS 1 publish operation actually succeeded.

 Once connected, the MQTT5 client can publish to a topic using the following code: